home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 In the options menu, the `Protocol` can be configured to RTSP or RTMP streaming protocol.

-## Unsupported models
+## Tested models

+The following models have been tested and confirmed to work:

+- RLN8-410 NVR
+- RLC-811A
+- Reolink Video Doorbell PoE
+- Reolink Video Doorbell WiFi

-The following models are not to be supported:
+The following models are not supported:

 - Battery-powered cameras
 - B800: Only with NVR
 - B400: Only with NVR
 - D400: Only with NVR
-- Lumus